Rachel Blankstein Breman, PhD ’18, MPH, RN, assistant professor

 What are the clinical applications of the research?

-“These women are isolated,” Breman says of the women surveyed who gave birth during the pandemic.
-“Many reported feeling anxiety, stress, loneliness, lack of support, and they talked about how they were unable to have help."
+“Many reported feeling anxiety, stress, loneliness, lack of support, and they talked about how they were unable to have help,” Breman says of women surveyed who gave birth during the pandemic.

-Although patients say they understand that the pandemic necessitates different approaches, health care providers still need to ensure each patient’s needs are being addressed, Breman explains.
+Although patients say they understand that the pandemic necessitated, and in some cases still necessitates, different approaches, health care providers still need to ensure each patient’s needs are being addressed, Breman explains.
 “A lot of it is about communication,” she says.
 “Making people aware of what the hospital policies are, finding out what these families need, and figuring out how can we be creative in achieving that during the COVID-19 pandemic.”

 Breman’s work also considers how virtual visits can be improved.
 “Can we intervene earlier for postpartum support?
 If a new mother gets discharged early, can providers do a Zoom call on day three instead of waiting six weeks?” she asks.
-And she recognizes the need for balance between keeping everyone safe during the pandemic and also providing patient-centered care that is really family-centered care.
+She emphasizes the importance of providing patient-centered care that is really family-centered care.
 She indicates that family-centered care should involve both parents, such as including partners during prenatal care, during birth, in the NICU, and even at pediatric appointments for the newborns.

 Read Breman's article "Giving birth during the COVID-19 pandemic, perspectives from a sample of the United States birthing persons during the first wave: March - June 2020," published in Birth: Issues in Prenatal Care in June 2021.